ViscousTorque/simplebank/README.md

 - Branches:
     - **Main**: Any diversions or additions to the original fork and Udemy which intended to be shared with the author for future considerations.
         - Terraform : Adding initial terraform files for: secrets manager, RDS (will need to change subnet setup) and ECR
-        - This code is not yet exhaustively commplete with unit tests and app code, so add more features and tests as I explore the frontend and aws resources.
+        - This code is not yet exhaustively complete with unit tests and app code, so add more features and tests as I explore the frontend and aws resources.
     - **Udemy**: Following the Udemy course step by step and adding the code commits after each section I complete.
         - This code is not yet exhaustively complete with unit tests and app code.
         - Code from following the youtube Frontend Crash Course included.
         - Completed 99% the Udemy Course.
             - Remaining : Automatic deploy to Kubernetes with Github Action
                 - I dont intend to use the github actions frequently and I would like to get the deployment automated with terraform before I complete this one.
-            - App deployed after using AWS Console to create EKS and node group, RDS, Elastic Cache, Security Groups and both the grpc and http calls work for loginUser and createUser frorm postman.
+            - App deployed after using AWS Console to create EKS and node group, RDS, Elastic Cache, Security Groups and both the grpc and http calls work for loginUser and createUser from postman.
     - **Master**: Fork of the Backend Master Class code